Battle of Shumshu: Situation before the landing

-Soviet Forces Landing
+Soviet forces' landing

 At the meeting on the 17th, it was decided that even if Soviet forces landed, the Japanese forces would not initiate combat.
 However, according to testimony from Kaseya and others, the division's policy suddenly changed, and by the night of the 17th, they received orders to fight if Soviet forces landed.
 Hiroshi Itani believes that the change in the division's policy was likely due to the message that Keiichiro Higuchi, the commander of the 5th Area Army, had decided on a combat strategy with the Soviet Union for the defense of Hokkaido.

 Meanwhile, in the Shōwa History of the Emperor, based on an interview with the Yomiuri Shimbun, Mizuho Mitsu (the division's operations staff officer) recalled that they had always assumed the enemy was the U.S. military, and it wasn't until the weather cleared and the identity of the enemy became clear much later in the day that they realized it was the Soviet army.
 Many of the soldiers on the ground also testified that they only realized the enemy was the Soviet army much later.

 Japanese coastal artillery soon found the range against Soviet ships.
 Almost completely lacking radio communication with the troops ashore, the Soviet ships' attempts at naval gunfire support were ineffective.
 When the Soviet second wave headed for shore at 05:30, led by 16 ex-U.S. Navy large infantry landing craft (LCI(L)s - now redesignated as desantiye suda) (DS, or "landing ship") - Japanese artillery laid down heavy fire against it.
-By the time it had finished unloading the second wave at 09:00, Japanese artillery fire had destroyed five landing ships - DS-1 (ex-), DS-5 (ex-), DS-9 (ex-), DS-43 (ex-), and DS-47 (ex-).
+By the time it had finished unloading the second wave at 09:00, Japanese artillery fire had destroyed five landing ships - DS-1 (ex-USS LCI(L)-672), DS-5 (ex-USS LCI(L)-525), DS-9 (ex-USS LCI(L)-554), DS-43 (ex-USS LCI(L)-943), and DS-47 (ex-USS LCI(L)-671).
 The Soviet second wave came ashore without its artillery and mortars and with few of its radios.

 Around 2:30 AM on August 18 (Japan Standard Time), Soviet advance elements of a naval infantry battalion landed at Takeda-hama on Shumushu Island.
 Due to the excessive weight of their equipment, the Soviet forces were unable to reach the shore by boat and had to swim ashore.

 The Independent Infantry Battalion 282, which was defending Takeda-hama, immediately launched an attack, while the Soviet forces began naval gunfire and supporting bombardments from Cape Lopatka.
 There is a debate as to which side fired first—both the Japanese and the Soviets claim they did.
 According to Major Murakami of the 282nd Battalion, the enemy did not fire before landing.
 According to Soviet sources, naval ships started firing prematurely before the Japanese forces realized it.